Community-Engaged Research on Gambling in Massachusetts

 There are limited perspectives from community members on casinos and online sports betting in Massachusetts.

 Public opinion of casinos and legalized gambling is both mixed and nuanced.
-Research shows that communities of color often are disproportionately negatively impacted by gambling.
+Research shows that underserved communities often are disproportionately negatively impacted by gambling.
 However, little research has focused on the effects of casinos on the people who live and work in the host community or surrounding communities.
 While casino gambling became legal in Massachusetts in November 2011, sports wagering was only recently legalized in 2023.
 As Massachusetts implements new policies and regulations, research on the impending impact of sports betting legalization and implementation remains limited and lacks a community perspective.

 Solution